Merovex/Merovex/health-thoughts/strength-training.md

 One of the many interesting things about kettlebells is that they're *ballistic*: the load placed on your bones and muscles is much higher than the listed static weight if you swing it.
 That means you can do serious training with much smaller weights.

-I started with the simplest and most well-known beginner kettlebell training protocol: [Pavel Tsatsouline's "Simple and Sinister"](https://joshkaufman.net/book/pavel-simple-and-sinister/) program.
+I started with the simplest and most well-known beginner kettlebell training protocol: Pavel Tsatsouline's _Simple and Sinister_ program.
 It's an impressive act of synthesis: a short daily routine that manages to pack a full body workout into *two* primary exercises, which are backed by decades of research and practical experience, and delivered with a generous side of wry Russian humor.

 Here's Pavel's "S&S" program in its entirety: